sudorandom/kmcd.dev/content/posts/2024/http1.0-from-scratch/index.md

 }
 ```

 And now we have the response body writer.
-So far, all of the code has been in aide for creating an `http.Request` object, but handlers also need a `http.ResponseWriter` to satisfy the handler interface:
+So far, all of the code has been in aid for creating an `http.Request` object, but handlers also need a `http.ResponseWriter` to satisfy the handler interface:
 ```go
 type Handler interface {
 	ServeHTTP(ResponseWriter, *Request)